Signs of Vitamin Overdose

 What Are the Most Commonly Misdosed Vitamins?

-• Vitamin D3: Widely used for bone health and immune support, Vitamin D3 is one of the most commonly over-supplemented nutrients.
-Excess intake can lead to hypercalcemia (elevated blood calcium levels), which may cause nausea, vomiting, kidney dysfunction, and, in severe cases, calcification of soft tissues.
+• Vitamin D3: Widely used for bone health and immune support, Vitamin D3 is one of the most over-supplemented nutrients.
+Excess intake can cause hypercalcemia (too much calcium in the blood), leading to nausea, vomiting, frequent urination, kidney problems, and, in severe cases, calcium deposits in soft tissues.
+The NIH Office of Dietary Supplements sets the adult Tolerable Upper Intake Level at 100 mcg (4,000 IU) per day.

-• Vitamin A: Commonly found in supplements for vision and skin health, Vitamin A is fat-soluble and accumulates in the body.
-Chronic excessive intake can result in toxicity, leading to headaches, liver damage, dizziness, and blurred vision.
+• Vitamin A: Common in vision and skin supplements, preformed Vitamin A (retinol) is fat-soluble and builds up in the body.
+Chronic excess can cause toxicity (hypervitaminosis A) with headaches, liver damage, dizziness, and blurred vision.
+The NIH Office of Dietary Supplements sets the adult UL for preformed Vitamin A at 3,000 mcg RAE (10,000 IU) per day.

-• Vitamin B6: (Pyridoxine): Important for nerve function and metabolism, Vitamin B6 is often used to support mood and energy.
-However, prolonged intake of high doses can cause peripheral neuropathy, characterized by tingling, numbness, or nerve damage
+• Vitamin B6 (Pyridoxine): Important for nerve function and metabolism, B6 is often taken for mood and energy.
+Prolonged high doses can cause peripheral neuropathy — tingling, numbness, or nerve damage in the hands and feet.
+The adult UL is 100 mg per day (NIH Office of Dietary Supplements).

-• Vitamin B3 (Niacin): Used in certain cases to help manage cholesterol levels, niacin can cause flushing (warmth and redness of the skin) even at moderate doses.
-Higher doses may lead to liver toxicity, gastrointestinal disturbances, and impaired glucose tolerance.
+• Vitamin B3 (Niacin): Sometimes used to help manage cholesterol, niacin can cause flushing (warmth and redness of the skin) even at moderate doses.
+Higher doses may lead to liver toxicity, digestive upset, and impaired glucose tolerance.
+The adult UL for niacin (from supplements and fortified foods) is 35 mg per day (NIH Office of Dietary Supplements).

-• Vitamin E: Known for its antioxidant properties, Vitamin E is commonly taken for skin and heart health.
-Excessive intake may increase the risk of bleeding, particularly in individuals on anticoagulant therapy (blood thinners), and has been associated in some studies with an increased risk of hemorrhagic stroke.
+• Vitamin E: Known for its antioxidant properties, Vitamin E is popular for skin and heart health.
+Excess can raise the risk of bleeding, especially for people on blood thinners, and some studies link very high intake to a higher risk of hemorrhagic stroke.
+The adult UL from supplements is 1,000 mg per day (NIH Office of Dietary Supplements).

-These vitamins are essential, but they’re also the ones that are easiest to misdose.
+These vitamins are essential, but they are also the easiest to misdose.
 The key takeaway?
-More isn’t always better, especially when it comes to fat-soluble vitamins that stay in your system longer.
+More is not always better, especially with fat-soluble vitamins that linger in your system.

 Commonly misdosed vitamins like D, A, B6, B3, and E can harm health if taken in excess.